Crawford County Clerk

 Marriage License Requirements

-22, 2008, all those applying for a marriage license must present a
+All those applying for a marriage license must present an

 certified copy of their birth certificate